m-mishad/redhat-in-place-upgrade/README.md

-# Red Hat Enterprise Linux 8 Upgrading from RHEL 7.9 to RHEL 8.6
+# Red Hat Enterprise Linux 8 Upgrading from RHEL 7.9 to RHEL 8.6 in AWS EC2 instances that are using RHUI.

 ## Step 1: Planning stage: